wallarm/product-documentation/include/waf/installation/nginx-waf-min-configuration.md

 #### Other configurations

-To update other NGINX and Wallarm WAF configurations, use the NGINX documentation and the list of [available Wallarm WAF directives][waf-directives-instr].
+To update other NGINX and Wallarm node configurations, use the NGINX documentation and the list of [available Wallarm node directives][waf-directives-instr].